 However, you’ll have to go through certain processes before installing one.

-Keep reading this article if you are interested in getting a small wind turbine for your home, and are curious of the permitting requirements.
+Keep reading this article if you are interested in getting a small wind turbine for your home, and are curious about the permitting requirements.

 Do You Need a Permit for a Small Home Wind Turbine?